 It was only in 1977 that this ancient church became a Cathedral.
 It isn’t the most spectacular building, but it’s imposing and well worth a few minutes to explore.
-Take time to notice the remarkable gothic main portal and the wonderful lacy-framed rosette on the facade.
+Take time to notice the remarkable gothic main portal and the outstanding lacy-framed rosette on the facade.

 #4 Decorative arts museum

 The Decorative arts museum (and municipal museum) is installed in a 17th-century mansion.
-In this museum, you will find a huge collection of ceramics (the biggest in the country), traditional Portuguese tiles, old furniture, paintings, sculptures, and even some archeological pieces.
+In this museum, you will find a vast collection of ceramics (the biggest in the country), traditional Portuguese tiles, old furniture, paintings, sculptures, and even some archeological pieces.

 #5 Gil Eannes Hospital Ship

 The Gil Eannes Hospital Ship is possibly the most fascinating attraction in Viana do Castelo.
-Well, at the very least it is something very different and a good alternative from all the churches and museums…
+Well, at the very least it is something very different and a good alternative to all the churches and museums…

 The Gil Eannes was a hospital ship built in 1955 in Viana’s shipyard.
-It was a high-quality ship that was used to support the Portuguese fleet which fished Cod.
+It was a high-quality ship that was used to support the Portuguese fleet, which fished Cod.
 By now, you have probably realized how Portuguese love cod, but there isn’t cod in the Portuguese sea.
 So, we have to fish it in Newfoundland and Labrador with incredibly harsh conditions and danger.
-The Gil Eannes hospital ship was pivotal in all this process for many years.
+The Gil Eannes hospital ship was pivotal in this process for many years.

 - Ticket price: 4.5 Euros